cs544-wisc/s24/p5/README.md

 you'll need to do a little extra Python work to get this out as a single int for your answer.

-Answers of Q1, Q2 and Q3 should be the same.
+Answers to Q1, Q2 and Q3 should be the same.

 ## Part 2: Hive Data Warehouse